The school community comprises all those who work together at St Bernard’s: governors, students, parents, teaching and support staff.

-There are approximately 250 students currently in the Sixth Form.
+There are approximately 250 students in the Sixth Form.
 They form an essential part of the school community, sharing responsibility for the school with the staff and setting an example to younger students.
 They are responsible for the four Houses, organising sporting, dramatic and fund-raising events.
 They have their own uniform, common room and study areas.
-A list of destinations of the Year 13 leavers can be found in this booklet.
+A list of destinations of the Year 13 leavers can be found in the School Prospectus.

 Links with the local and wider communities

 The school community opens out into the local and wider community in many ways.

 - The Diocese of Northampton is the trustee of the school.
 We also have links with the local Deanery; our students work as catechists in local parishes and we present the school’s Lenten Liturgy in our local church, the Holy Family in Langley.